Litowa, Tanzania: Government

 Litowa began holding village elections around 1962, electing a chairman, manager, a secretary-treasurer, and nine management committee members.
 Members of the management committee would serve three year terms.

 Education

-Litowa was one of the villages which attempted Nyere's rural development and education reforms, which aimed to "educate the children to stay in these communities and carry on the work their parents have begun" through primary education designed to help students prepare for a rural communal life, as opposed to advancing towards secondary school.
+Litowa was one of the villages that attempted Nyere's rural development and education reforms, which aimed to "educate the children to stay in these communities and carry on the work their parents have begun" through primary education designed to help students prepare for a rural communal life, as opposed to advancing towards secondary school.
 Litowa's school, first established in 1963, was self-governing, and attracted pupils from other villages, who boarded in Litowa to school.
-Per a 1968 article written by an instructor at the school, the village's school enrolled 245 students.
+According to a 1968 article written by an instructor at the school, the village's school enrolled 245 students.
 Curriculum in the school included construction activities, farm work, animal husbandry, nursing, and craft skills such as spinning and weaving.
 Pupils at Litowa's school were also asked with forming their own decision-making committee, studied politics, and held seminars.